MalloryHuston/Plethora-of-Python/Cryptography/ransomware/README.md

 </pre>

 **Step 4:**
 Now this is where things start to get interesting.
-We will be pushing our ``thekey.key`` file into our code for ``voldemort.py`` so all the other files will be permanently encrypted.
+We will be pushing our ``thekey.key`` file into the code for our ``voldemort.py`` file so that all the other files will be encrypted.
 In other words, the poor user can now only see those files as gibberish:

 <pre>
 <code>$ nano voldemort.py</code>